 BIOL114W Human Anatomy and Physiology I

 This course is designed to give students in health or medical science a thorough background in anatomy and physiology.
 Topics include organization of the human body, terminology of anatomy, and an introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous and sensory systems.
 Integrated laboratory work augments lecture topics and includes exercises in microscopy, dissection of laboratory specimens, study of human anatomical models, and exercises in human physiology.
-(Prerequisites: High school biology with lab and high school chemistry with lab with a grade of “C” or better or POI)
+(See advisor for possible preparatory courses)

 BIOL115W Human Anatomy and Physiology II